Spencer Bowen, co-founder, writer

 The Giants, Niners, Sharks, Warriors, and his beloved Cal Bears occupy most of his memory with useless information, like final scores of Cal Football games in 2006.

-Spencer is the Cal Men’s Basketball public address announcer and works in Annual Giving and Alumni Relations for Cal Athletics.
+Spencer is the Cal Men’s Basketball public address announcer and works in city and state government in the Sacramento area.

 Tyler Chuck, co-founder, writer